Endowment effect: Neoclassical explanations

 When goods are indivisible, a coalitional game can be set up so that a utility function can be defined on all subsets of the goods.

 Hu (2020) shows the endowment effect when the utility function is superadditive, i.e., the value of the whole is greater than the sum of its parts.
 Hu (2020) also introduces a few unbiased solutions which mitigate endowment bias.

+Experiments in cognitive psychology have demonstrated that the endowment effect can be brought about by asymmetries in cognitive processing in judging owned and not-owned goods.
+A 2007 fMRI study by Knutson et al. demonstrated that the insula, an area of the brain associated with loss aversion, is stimulated when people ponder relinquishing goods they already possess.
+This is consistent with the hypothesis that the endowment effect entails not only ownership bias but also emotional attachment and loss anticipation neural processes.
+Further, the effect is also conditioned by cultural environment and personality difference in risk sensitivity.